Leoleojames1/ollama_agent_roll_cage/README.md

 # ollama_agent_roll_cage 0.1:
 ## About
 ollama_agent_roll_cage is a python &amp; cmd toolset add-on for the ollama command line interface.
 The ollama_agent_roll_cage toolset automates the creation of agents giving the user more control over the likely output.
 Firstly ollama_agent_roll_cage provides SYSTEM prompt templates for each ./Modelfile, allowing the user to design and deploy custom agents quickly.
-Secondly, ollama_agent_roll_cage also allows the user to select which local model file is persuaded with the desired system prompt.
+Secondly, ollama_agent_roll_cage allows the user to select which local model file is used in agent construction with the desired system prompt.

 ### ollama_agent_roll_cage update 0.2:
 - after the release of ollama_agent_roll_cage 0.2 I will be uploading an installation and setup tutorial on youtube.